 In the cold Canadian climate, however, typical heat pumps are not that effective because there’s too great a difference between the cold outdoors and warm indoors, but since underground temperature is more stable than air temperature, geothermal versions of heat pumps are a good solution for the Canadian winter.
 These underground pumps are either dug into the earth (drilled vertically down into the ground or laid horizontally in a trench) or placed in a body of water.
 They exchange heat with the earth or water via antifreeze solution that gets heated in the winter or cooled in the summer, then pumped up into the home.

-Geothermal heat pumps are highly resource and economically efficient in Canada since they can provide both heating and cooling.
+Geothermal heat pumps are highly resource and economically efficient in cold climates since they can provide both heating and cooling.
 A 2007 study found that the average Canadian home when using geothermal averted 1.1 to 6.1 tons of CO2 emissions and saved approximately $1,000 per year (SOURCE: Ground Source Heat Pump Systems in Canada).

 Humans have been harnessing wind energy for more than a millennium.
 This proven technology evolved from simple windmills, which were used to draw water or grind grain, to today’s advanced wind turbines.
 Turbines come in two basic types, horizontal and vertical axis, though by far the most common seen for home use is the horizontal axis.

 Wind turbines need a good amount of wind to function cost-effectively.
 There are exceptions to this rule, since certain wind turbines are designed to operate well at low wind speeds.
 But even still, the more wind the better.
 The power generated by wind is proportional to the cube of wind speed.
 So, a doubling of wind speed from 10 to 20 mph results in eight times more power.
 In areas with a consistent, strong breeze, wind turbines are a great solution for home energy needs.